Learn to Hunt

-Spotted bass are common in the southern latitudes of this continent, and are not a native species in Iowa.
+Spotted Bass are common in the southern latitudes of this continent, and are not a native species in Iowa.
 This species was introduced into the Middle Raccoon River and Whitebreast Creek in 1963 from fingerling produced at the Lake Wapello hatchery.
-It is possible they still exist in these two streams, but there have been no recent identifications.
-In 1969 and 1970 spotted bass fingerlings were stocked into Lake Macbride where they have established populations that are reproducing.
-Spotted bass have been recently collected in Coralville Reservoir, and they probably exist in the Iowa River near the reservoir.
+It is possible they still live in these two streams, but there have been no recent identifications.
+In 1969 and 1970, Spotted Bass fingerlings were stocked into Lake Macbride where they have established populations that are reproducing.
+Spotted Bass have been recently collected in Coralville Reservoir, and they probably live in the Iowa River near the reservoir.

-Spotted bass fry consume copepods and cladocerans, graduating to insects and eventually to fish and crayfish.
-Their habits are nearly between those of smallmouth and largemouth bass.
-Fish comprised 56 percent of the diet of spotted bass in some food habits studies.
-Other studies indicate spotted bass are not as predatory as largemouth, consuming about one-half as much fish.
+Fish make up 56 percent of the diet of Spotted Bass in some food habits studies.
+Other studies show Spotted Bass are not as predatory as largemouth, eating about one-half as much fish.

-Habits of the spotted bass are similar to those of smallmouth bass, except more secretive.
-Spotted bass spawn mainly in river tributaries and along rocky edges in lakes.
-They prefer rocky habitat for nest building, which are quite small in size, less than one-third the size of other black bass nests.
+Habits of the Spotted Bass are similar to those of Smallmouth Bass, except more secretive.
+Spotted Bass spawn mainly in river tributaries and along rocky edges in lakes.
+They prefer rocky habitat for nest building, which are fairly small, less than one-third the size of other Black Bass nests.
 Deposition and the development of eggs is comparable to that of smallmouth at about the same temperature.
 Sac fry schools leave the nest in 8-9 days and the male is quiet, attentive and protective.